 Yes.
 Finalists who do not win the Fishman Prize will receive $1,000 each and national recognition.

 The paper topic will be decided by the Fishman Prize winners at the beginning of the summer residency, with guidance from TNTP staff.

 The paper allows Fishman Prize winners to share their expertise with the TNTP community and educators across the country, with each paper contributing over time to a robust knowledge base on effective instructional practice.
 TNTP will make the paper freely available to the public, distribute it to educators nationwide, and use it to enhance its own knowledge and teacher training programs.
-Click here to read the 2013 and 2012 essays.
+Click here to read the essays.